Scope of Stamp Duty Reserve Tax (SDRT): instalment arrangements

 - if letters of acceptance are sold during the renunciation period, this also gives rise to an SDRT charge.
 Renounceable letters of acceptance are rights to securities which are themselves chargeable and, as such, qualify as chargeable securities in their own right

-- if, after the renunciation period, shares are transferred by a stock transfer form, SDRT will only be payable if the transfer form has not been duly stamped under Stamp Duty
+- if, after the renunciation period, shares are transferred by a stock transfer form, SDRT will only be payable if the transfer form has not been duly stamped with Stamp Duty

-- once the final instalment is paid and shares are transferred to the purchaser there is no further charge to SDRT.
+- once the final instalment is paid and shares are transferred to the purchaser there is no further SDRT charge.